Vanier's Entrepreneurship Class Kicks Off - DiscoverMooseJaw.com

 The trade show has over 55 vendors with entry to the event being a silver dollar donation, which, along with all the profits from their concession, will be donated to the Make a Wish Foundation.

-Finally, a new business venture called McKaso Paintings, which sells art made by Mckenzie Wood for $20, with 20% of profits going to Camp Easter Seal.
+The third and final business is called McKaso Paintings, which sells art made by Mckenzie Wood for $20, with 20% of profits going to Camp Easter Seal.

-With these three new ventures, there have been a total of sixteen companies at Vanier.
+With these three new ventures, there have been a total of sixteen companies at the school.

-As always, all the businesses are student-run with help from Christa Lapointe, the Entrepreneurship 30 teacher at Vanier.
+As always, all the businesses are student-run with help from Christa Lapointe, the Entrepreneurship 30 teacher at Vanier Collegiate.

 "I would just like to thank the students for working so hard and really learning to work under pressure and putting themselves out there and getting outside their comfort zone," said Lapointe.
 "This is a unique experience for all of them.
 I'm learning so much from them and they are quite passionate and they have been a pleasure to work with."